kerautret/GTVimageVect/README.md

      - `make`

 ## Typical Use
    The algorithm is run from executable `tv-triangulation-color`.
-For instance, you can use it follows from the `build/bin` directory:
+For instance, you can use as follows (from the project directory):

-   `tv-triangulation-color -i ../Input/dolphin.ppm -b 16 -D 16 -o output -C result.svg`
+   `./build/bin/tv-triangulation-color -i Input/dolphin.ppm -b 16 -D 16 -o output -C result.svg`

    Then you should obtain:
     <table>